SKIP TO CONTENT

 Skills

-• VS.2 The student will demonstrate an understanding of the relationship between physical geography and the lives of the native peoples, past and present, of Virginia by
+• VS.1 The student will apply history and social science skills to explain the relationship between physical geography and the lives of Virginia's peoples, past and present by

 Civil War and Postwar Eras